SeleniumHQ/selenium-ide/docs/introduction/code-export.md

 This is possible in [`packages/code-export/src/index.js`](https://github.com/SeleniumHQ/selenium-ide/blob/v3/packages/code-export/src/index.js).

-You will need to:
+You will need to add your language to `availableLanguages`.

-1. Import your new code-export package
-2. Update `availableLanguages` with details about your code-export language
-3. Update `exporter` to reference your code-export name and import

 ### 6. Test and tune